AndyTza/andytza.github.io/_pages/data_visualization.md

 *All visuals seen here are created by Anastasios Tzanidakis.
 If you have questions about the data or visuals please feel free to contact me.*

-### Shells of Oscillation in the Milky Way
-___
-What does the Galactic disk look like at the edges, in 3D?
-Here I show a 3D view panoramic "shell" view of the outter-disk colorcoded by vertical velocity .N-body simulation data from [Laporte et al. 2019](https://arxiv.org/abs/1803.11198)
 ![alt text](/images/datviz/3d_mw_shells.gif "Shells of the MW" height="400" width="400")

-### Volume Rednering Ripples in the Milky Way
 ![alt text](/images/datviz/Mw_Disk.gif "Shells of the MW" height="400" width="400")

 ![alt text](/images/datviz/bar-mw.gif "Shells of the MW" height="400" width="400")